 Throughout our history, we have not generated significant revenue.
-We have never been profitable and, from December 26, 2004 (inception) through March 31, 2017, and our losses from operations have aggregated \$81.5 million.
-Our Net Loss was approximately \$2.9 million and \$2.4 million for the three months ended March 31, 2017 and 2016, respectively.
+We have never been profitable, and from inception through June 30, 2017, our losses from operations have aggregated \$84.8 million.
+Our Net Loss was approximately \$6.2 million and \$6.3 million for the six months ended June 30, 2017 and 2016, respectively.
 We expect to incur significant expenses and increasing operating losses for the foreseeable future as we continue the development and clinical trials of and seek regulatory approval for our EGP-437 Product for the treatment of uveitis as well as other indications, and the EyeGate OBG, our lead product candidate for corneal epithelial defects, and any other product candidates we advance to clinical development.
-If we obtain regulatory approval for the EGP-437 Product for the treatment of uveitis, or any other indication, we expect to incur significant expenses in order to create an infrastructure to support the commercialization of the EGP-437 Product, including sales, marketing and distribution functions.
-Likewise, if we obtain regulatory approval for the EyeGate OBG, we expect to incur additional significant sales, marketing and distribution expenses.
+If we obtain regulatory approval for EyeGate OBG, we expect to incur significant expenses in order to create an infrastructure to support the commercialization of EyeGate OBG including sales, marketing and distribution functions.